 The city of Los Cabos, Mexico, holds an excellent that it’s not entirely proud of the most dangerous city in the world.
 The capital of Baja California Sur, the city was once known as a peaceful getaway.
 Usually, the violence hasn’t generally been directed at tourists.
 Los Cabos is one of the populist resort regions in the country.
 But the US State Department still recommends increased warning for those visiting Cabo San Lucas and San José del Cabo.

-Over millions of tourists travelling across these resorts every year.
+Over millions of tourists traveling across these resorts every year.
 But in previous years, that peace has been stopped.
-The Baja California peninsula is the centre of an extraordinary spate of violent crimes in these days.
+The Baja California peninsula is the center of an extraordinary spate of violent crimes in these days.
 Perpetrated by rival gangs, the problem has been exacerbated by the increased appetite for drugs in the United States.
 Local officials stress the fact that taking drugs is not a victimless crime.
 If American consumers can reduce their use of drugs, particularly cocaine, they will save lives across the border.

 6. Death Valley